Restructuring has been a major force in the world economy at least

 Demand Shifts (Aerospace/Defense)

-In the world defense industry the top ten companies with their 1995 defense revenues in billion dollars are indicated in Table 1.
+In the world defense industry the top ten companies with their

 The ten largest U.S. merger transactions that have taken place since 1992 are shown in Table 2.

-The underlying business economics factors that produced the consolidation and transformation of the aerospace/defense industry include the following:
+The underlying business economics factors that produced the

 1. Between 1987 and 1997, the U.S. Department of Defense (DOD) procurement budet was cut by 50 percent.